ShiJbey/neighborly/README.md

 - Define life events and actions to drive narrative generation
 - Define social rules for how characters should feel about each other
 - Define rules for where characters what locations characters should frequent
-- Goal-driven utility-based AI characters
-- 7-day week daily routines for characters
+- Specify goal-driven behaviors using behavior trees and utility AI
 - Can model various relationship facets like romance, friendship, trust, and respect
 - Collect and export data about agents using Pandas DataFrames
 - Commandline interface (CLI) tool